Discover Financial: History

+In June 2012, LendingTree completed the sale of substantially all of the operating assets of its Home Loan Center business to a wholly owned subsidiary of Discover Financial for $45.9 million, including payments made prior to the closing which were applied to the closing price.

+In June 2012, Discover began originating mortgages with its launch of Discover Home Loans, offering prime variable- and fixed-rate conventional and FHA home mortgage loans.

+In 2013, Discover's Home Loans business started offering home equity loans.

-In September 2012, Discover Financial Services was ordered to pay over $200 million in fines and customer reimbursements to settle accusations by U.S. federal regulators that it had engaged in deceptive telemarketing tactics.
+In September 2012, Discover was ordered to pay over $200 million in fines and customer reimbursements to settle accusations by U.S. federal regulators that it had engaged in deceptive telemarketing tactics.

-In 2012, Discover Financial Services announced a five year, $10 million commitment called Pathway to Financial Success to help bring financial education curriculum to public high schools across the US.
+In 2012, Discover announced a five year, $10 million commitment called Pathway to Financial Success to help bring financial education curriculum to public high schools in the US.

-In 2013, Discover Financial Services and PayPal partnered to enable merchants to accept PayPal through their existing relationship with Discover.
+In 2013, Discover and PayPal partnered to enable merchants to accept PayPal through their existing relationship with Discover.
 The same year, Discover Cashback Checking was introduced.
 The checking account product paid customers ten cents for every debit card purchase, online bill payment, and check written.
 Additionally, the Discover it card was announced.
 The card rewards cardmembers with 5% cash back in rotating categories each quarter, such as at gas stations or restaurants.
 Discover also introduced Discover Home Equity Loans.
 Discover also became the first major credit card issuer to provide free access to FICO Credit Scores based on TransUnion data directly to its cardmembers on their monthly statements.
 Additional information provided with their FICO Credit Scores were educational content to help them better understand their scores.

-In 2014, Discover Financial Services launched Discover it Chrome for Students, allowing students to establish credit while earning 2% at gas stations and restaurants.

-In 2015, Discover Financial Services launched Discover it Miles, which rewards 1.5 miles per dollar spent.